Transition effects for videos For a unique flavor & solid narrative

 Specialized Transition in VEGAS Pro

-VEGAS Pro now gets the brand new warp flow transition.
+VEGAS Pro now gets the warp flow transition.

 The Warp Flow transition